FujiwaraTakuya/Fujis-Endosoma/Experimental stuff/Vorish Rain 2 - A Risk of Rain Creature VRPG (or Roguelike) Experience.md

 		- Item Scrap, White: Does nothing.
 Prioritized when used with 3D Printers.
 		- Lens-Maker's Glasses: Your attacks have a (10% + 10% per stack) chance to Critically Strike, dealing double damage.
 		- Medkit: 2 seconds after getting hurt and not taking damage, heal for 20 plus an additional (5% + 5% per stack) of Max HP.
-		- Mocha:
+		- Mocha: Each stack of this item
 		- Monster Tooth: Killing an enemy spawns a healing orb that heals for 8 plus an additional (2% + 2% per stack) of Player's own Max HP.
 		- Oddly-Shaped Opal: If an attack will hit the user, until the start of their Next Turn, increase the user's Armour by (100 + 100 per stack), after which they then take damage normally; after this effect ends, if the user remains unharmed for 3 consecutive Rounds, the effect of this item is restored, while taking damage resets the timer for recovery.
-		- Paul's Goat Hoof:
+		- Paul's Goat Hoof: Increases the user's Dodge Bonus by (1 + 1 per stack) up to a Stack-Limit of 8; additional stacks can either provide additional Dodge Bonus to the user, or for every stack of 8 this item has gives the user a +1 Search Bonus while searching for items.
 		- Personal Shield Generator: Gain a Shield of HP equal to (8% + 8% per stack) of your Max HP.
 It begins recharging at a rate of 15% per Round after 3 consecutive Rounds of taking no damage; taking damage resets the timer for recovery
 		- Power Elixir: Upon taking damage that reduces the user's HP below 25%, before killing the user unless against an insta-kill effect, consumes 1 of this item instantaneously, healing the user for 75% of their Max HP; if the damage exceeds the amount healed, additional Power Elixirs are consumed until no more can be consumed; this item doesn't need to be held to be activated, but simultaneously can't be used to heal before the user's HP has reached the threshold.
 		- Repulsion Armour Plate: Reduces all incoming damage by (-5 + -5 per stack); cannot reduce damage taken below 1.